cdgco/coetools/README.md

 ### SAML

-To use SAML authentication, set `$authProvider` to `'saml'` and configure the SAML settings.
+To use SAML authentication, set `$authProvider` to `saml` and configure the SAML settings.

 ```php
 $samlSettings = array(